Free Screenwriting Software

 Trelby

-Trelby is an open-source screenwriting software for Windows and Linux.
-It is free and is laid out to make screenwriting simple (enforces correct script format and pagination).
-Trelby has multiple views, including a draft view, WYSIWYG mode, fullscreen and a character name database containing over 200,000 names from various countries.
-Additionally, it allows you to create scene/location/character/dialogue reports and a “compare scripts” feature so you can know what changed between versions.
+This open-source screenwriting software is for Windows and Linux.
+Trebly’s free and laid out to make screenwriting simple, enforcing correct script format and pagination as you write.
+Trelby offers multiple views, including a draft view, WYSIWYG mode and fullscreen, plus a character name database holding over 200,000 names from various countries.
+It also generates scene, location, character and dialogue reports, and a “compare scripts” feature shows you exactly what changed between versions.

 Pros: